bradvatne/reaviz/docs/charts/map.md

 To add data points to the map, pass an array of `MapMarkers` which contain longitude and latitude coordinates for the location.
-Optionally, pass a string to display a tooltip on hover.
+Optionally, a tooltip can be defined on hover.

 ```jsx
 import { Map, MapMarker } from 'reaviz';